-Prospect Mountain is one of the most popular hikes in the Lake George Region, and is a 3-mile round-trip hike.
+Prospect Mountain is one of the most popular hikes in the Lake George Region at roughly 3-miles round trip.

 Because its steep grade makes it quite difficult in spots, this hike is not recommended for young children.
-Upon reaching the summit 2,030 feet above sea level, hikers will be rewarded with 100-mile views of Lake George and the Adirondacks, plus Vermont's Green Mountains and New Hampshire's White Mountains.
+Upon reaching the summit 2,030 feet above sea level, hikers will be rewarded with 100-mile views of Lake George and the Adirondacks.

 The Prospect Mountain Trail begins on Smith Street in Lake George Village.
 From Exit 22 of I-87, turn right onto Canada Street, then right onto Montcalm Street (across from Shepard Park).
 Continue on Montcalm, then turn right on Cooper Street and travel one block until you reach West Street.
 Turn left onto West Street, go up one block, and turn left onto Smith Street.
 On Smith Street, you'll see a sign indicating the beginning of the trail, along with the entrance to an elevated walkway.